Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 3) The :c:member:`alloc()`, :c:member:`free()`, and other callbacks in
    struct irq_domain_ops to support hierarchy irq_domain operations.

-With the support of hierarchy irq_domain and hierarchy irq_data ready, an irq_domain structure is built for each interrupt controller, and an irq_data structure is allocated for each irq_domain associated with an IRQ.
+With the woke support of hierarchy irq_domain and hierarchy irq_data ready, an irq_domain structure is built for each interrupt controller, and an irq_data structure is allocated for each irq_domain associated with an IRQ.